sst/guide/_examples/how-to-add-twitter-authentication-to-a-serverless-api.md

 GET /public
 ```

-By default, all routes have the authorization type AWS_IAM.
-This means the caller of the API needs to have the required IAM permission.
-The first is a private endpoint.
-The second is a public endpoint and its authorization type is override to NONE.
+To secure our APIs we are adding the authorization type `AWS_IAM`.
+This means the caller of the API needs to have the right permissions.
+The first route is a private endpoint.
+The second is a public endpoint and its authorization type is overriden to `NONE`.

-## Setting up the authorization
+## Setting up authentication

+Now let's add authentication for our serverless app.

 {%change%} Add this below the `sst.Api` definition in `lib/MyStack.js`.
-Make sure to replace the **consumerKey** and **consumerSecret** with that of your Twitter app.
+Make sure to replace the `consumerKey` and `consumerSecret` with that of your Twitter app.

 ``` js
 const { account, region } = sst.Stack.of(this);